 Do Your Research

+What happens if a hair transplant goes wrong.
 When looking into repair surgery it is important to thoroughly research.
 It is a specialty field.
 Generally, an online consultation will not suffice with repair cases.
 The Doctor will want to see you in person.
 Assess the skin damage, the lay of the hair, orientation, direction and measure your donor capacity.
 This will allow the doctor to build up a picture of how they will approach the repair, which techniques to employ, the potential graft numbers that can be achieved.